AJW Tag Team Championship

 The AJW Tag Team Championship was the secondary tag team title in the Japanese professional wrestling promotion All Japan Women's Pro-Wrestling.
 The title was introduced in 1986 and was retired in April 2005 when the promotion closed.
+There have been a total of thirty-four reigns shared between twenty-seven teams consisting of forty-nine distinctive champions and eleven vacancies.